History of the Haudenosaunee: French and Indian Wars

-Faced with confrontations, the Iroquois agreed to adjust the line again in the Treaty of Fort Stanwix (1768).
-Sir William Johnson, 1st Baronet, British Superintendent of Indian Affairs for the Northern District, had called the Iroquois nations together in a grand conference in western New York, which a total of 3,102 Indians attended.
+Faced with confrontations, the Haudenosaunee agreed to adjust the line again in the Treaty of Fort Stanwix (1768).
+Sir William Johnson, 1st Baronet, British Superintendent of Indian Affairs for the Northern District, had called the Haudenosaunee nations together in a grand conference in western New York, which a total of 3,102 Indians attended.
 They had long had good relations with Johnson, who had traded with them and learned their languages and customs.
-As Alan Taylor noted in his history, The Divided Ground: Indians, Settlers, and the Northern Borderland of the American Revolution (2006), the Iroquois were creative and strategic thinkers.
-They chose to sell to the British Crown all their remaining claim to the lands between the Ohio and Tennessee rivers, which they did not occupy, hoping by doing so to draw off English pressure on their territories in the Province of New York.
+As Alan Taylor noted in his history, The Divided Ground: Indians, Settlers, and the Northern Borderland of the American Revolution (2006), the Haudenosaunee were creative and strategic thinkers.
+They chose to sell to the British Crown all their remaining claim to the lands between the Ohio and Tennessee rivers, which they did not occupy, hoping by doing so to draw off English pressure on their territories in the province of New York.